 When their combined weight grew too heavy to pull, he moved to a rear seat for our weekend family rides out.
 He loves being high up, where he can see all the passing scenery, although he has been known to fall asleep on longer journeys.

-For our shorter commutes, he uses an Oxford Leco Top Tube front bike seat.
+However, for our shorter commutes, he uses an Oxford Leco Top Tube front bike seat.
 He sits comfortably between my arms and we chat away as we cycle along.
 Whether we are dropping his brother at school, visiting friends or heading into town, there’s always plenty to see and discuss.

 In the winter he’s been wrapped up like an adorable little Ewok, with lots of layers, thick gloves and a balaclava under his helmet.
 He bravely takes the brunt of the elements, as I try to get us where we are going as fast as possible.
 In the summer he basks in glorious sunshine, as we meander our way leisurely, enjoying each others company.